luchem/KEMM30/README.md

 Course files for KEMM30.

-- To run this on a remote Jupyter server, click _launch binder_ above.
+## Running

+Here are three ways you can run this:
+1. Log into Google Colab and navigate to _Github_ and search for `luchem`.
+Open the first notebook.
+2. Run using the free _My Binder_ server by clicking _launch binder_ above.
-- To run this on a local server download and unzip the code.
-Then launch a local server by typing `jupyter lab` or `jupyter notebook` on a command line (the adress field in any windows browser window is a command line).
+3. On local Jupyter server.
+Download and unzip the code.
+Then launch a local server by typing `jupyter lab` or `jupyter notebook` on a command line
+(the adress field in any windows browser window is a command line).
     - if this fails with "can not find command" it means that anaconda is not in the search path.
 You can then either start a specified server/command line by starting anaconda command prompt or by starting a server and navigating to the folder with your notebooks